ChibuezeBuilds/Project-A/README.md

 🧰 Mission Prerequisites

-Before launch, make sure you have the right tools in your command module:
+## Before launch, make sure you have the right tools in your command module

 Python 3.x → Download

-Libraries:
+## Libraries

 pip install selenium beautifulsoup4

 Google Chrome (your spacecraft window 🌌).